 In September 2012 we instituted changes to our operations as more fully described in Note 1.
 Prior to that date we separated the individuals we granted stock options to into three relatively homogenous groups, based on exercise and post-vesting employment termination behaviors.
 To determine the weighted average fair value of stock options on the date of grant, we took a weighted average of the assumptions used for each of these groups.
 Subsequent to that date individuals are included in a single group.
 The fair value of stock options granted to consultants is determined on an individual basis.
-The stock options we granted during the three months ended January 31, 2013 consisted of awards of options with 5-year terms, which vest over one year or options with 10-year terms which vest in three annual installments commencing November 30, 2013.
-The stock options we granted during the three months ended January 31, 2012 consisted of awards of options with 10-year terms which vest in three annual installments of options with 10-year terms which vest in three annual installments of priors with 10-year terms which vest options with 3, 2013.
-The stock options we granted during the three months ended January 31, 2012 consisted of awards 1, 2012 consisted of awards of options with 10-year terms which vest in three months ended January 31, 2012 consisted of awards of options with 10-year terms which vest in three months ended January 31, 2012 consisted of awards of options with 10-year terms which vest options we granted during the three months ended January 31, 2012 consisted of awards of options with 10-year terms which vest options we granted during the three months ended January 31, 2012 consisted of awards of options with 10-year terms which vest options we granted during the three months ended January 31, 2012 consisted of awards of options with 10-year terms which vest options we granted during the three months ended January 31, 2012 consisted of awards of options were present awards options we granted during the thr
+The stock options we granted during the six months ended April 30, 2013 consisted of awards of options with 5-year terms, which vest over one year and options with 10-year terms which vest in three annual installments commencing on the date of grant or over a nine month period.
+The stock options we granted during the six months ended April 30, 2012 consisted of awards of options with 10-year terms which vested immediately.

-The following weighted average assumptions were used in estimating the fair value of stock options granted during the three months ended January 31, 2013 and 2012.
+The following weighted average assumptions were used in estimating the fair value of stock options granted during the six and three months ended April 30, 2013 and 2012.

-For the Three Months Ended January 31,
+For the Size For the Three Months Ended April 30,

-20 13 2012
+2013 2012 2013 2012

-Weighted average fair value at grant date \$ .17 \$ 0.08
+Weighted average fair value at grant ,

+date \$.17 \$ 0.08 \$ 0.18 \$ 0.08

 Valuation assumptions:

-Expected life ( years) 5.12 1.6
+Expected life (years) 5.26 1.43 5.35 1.00

-Expected volatility 115.7% 124%
+Expected volatility 116.5% 124% 117% 125%

-Risk-free interest rate .58% .20%
+Risk-free interest rate .73% .20% .82% .18%

-Expected dividend yield 0 0
+Expected dividend yield 0 0 0 0